-BIOL 650 Special Topics in Fisheries/Wildlife/AppliedEcology and Conservation Biology2-4 cr.
+BIOL 650 Special Topics in Fisheries/Wildlife/Applied Ecology and Conservation Biology

 Course content and credit hours vary depending on the course topic and instructor.
 Course topics will include Ecology, Evolution and Management of Tropical Fishes; Techniques in Field Ecology; Advanced Animal Behavior; Aquatic Entomology; and Conservation and Management in Tropical Ecosystems.
 Consult director of AL or chair of Biology for current offerings.
 Repeatable for maximum of 12 credits if topics are substantially different.
 Fall, spring.